geoff-project/coi/docs/guide/funcopt.rst

 Custom Skeleton Points
 ----------------------

-The default and expected behavior of a `~cernml.coi.FunctionOptimizable` is that it lets the user choose the skeleton points at which to optimize the functions, and to be agnostic over the specific points at which it runs.
+The default and expected behavior of a `FunctionOptimizable` is that it lets the user choose the skeleton points at which to optimize the functions, and to be agnostic over the specific points at which it runs.
 Some authors might wish to customize this choice, however.

-Function optimization problems may override the method `~cernml.coi.FunctionOptimizable.override_skeleton_points()` and return a list of skeleton points from it.
+Function optimization problems may override the method `~FunctionOptimizable.override_skeleton_points()` and return a list of skeleton points from it.
 In such a case, a host application should only optimize the problem at these points and none other.
 It's still advisable to let a user *review* these skeleton points before starting optimization.
 An optimization problem should still handle the case that only a *subset* of the given skeleton points are optimized.

-An optimization problem that overrides this function should also be `~cernml.coi.Configurable` and let the user configure the skeleton points in some *customized* manner.
+An optimization problem that overrides this function should also be `Configurable` and let the user configure the skeleton points in some *customized* manner.
 For example, it could define a fixed interval, but let the user choose a number of points *N*.
-The function `~cernml.coi.FunctionOptimizable.override_skeleton_points()` could then split the interval into *N−1* equal sub-intervals and return their edges as skeleton points.
+The function `~FunctionOptimizable.override_skeleton_points()` could then split the interval into *N−1* equal sub-intervals and return their edges as skeleton points.
 This could look like this:

 .. code-block:: python